Course Title: Database Systems

 Course Description

-This course is the second and final compulsory database course.
-The course aims to broaden knowledge of the implementation of database systems and to introduce emerging database technologies such as information retrieval.
-File structures and indexing are discussed, and analytical details presented, that enable students to understand efficiency in query evaluation.
+The course aims to deepen your knowledge of database systems.
+You will cover the design and implementation of file structures, indexing and analytical details that will enable you to understand efficiency in query evaluation.
 The concept of the transaction is introduced along with the necessity of concurrency control and serialisability.
-Issues of backup and recovery for databases are discussed.
+Issues of backup and recovery for databases are also introduced.

 Objectives/Learning Outcomes/Capability Development

-On completion of this course you should have gained a good understanding of the file structures and advanced concepts in database systems.
-Specifically, you should be able to:
+Upon successful completion of this course you should have gained a thorough understanding of the file structures and advanced concepts in database systems.
+In particular, you should be able to:

 Overview of Learning Activities